 This movement can result in the following:

-The solution to these complications is Geogrids, which provide a mechanism that interlocks with aggregate particles.
+The solution to these complications is geogrids, which provide a mechanism that interlocks with aggregate particles.
 This results in the following benefits:

 The standard calculation method of Aperture Stability Modulus is still in the development phase of ASTM International (ASTM D7864 is frame method).